insight-platform/Savant/docs/source/savant_101/12_video_processing.rst

 Conditional Drawing
 ^^^^^^^^^^^^^^^^^^^

-Savant 0.2.4 introduced a conditional drawing feature.
+Savant supports a conditional drawing feature.
 It enables defining a special condition based on a frame tag which enables drawing.
 The motivation behind the feature is efficiency: often, you don't need to produce footage for all streams but only for certain streams under investigation.
 So you may implement a pyfunc which creates a tag for those streams.

 To configure conditional drawing, add a subsection to ``draw_func`` as follows: